akshaykumar059004/Spot-It-Smart-Reading-Glasses/readme.md

 ## Contact

-For inquiries or collaborations, reach out at <a href="mailto:akshaykumar059004@gmail.com"> or visit our project page.
+For inquiries or collaborations, reach out at <a href="mailto:akshaykumar059004@gmail.com"> our mail.

 ---